MasilelaXS/kps-next/guides/workflow.md

 4. Save client (initially unassigned to any PCO)

 #### Assigning PCO to Client

+**Purpose**: Assign clients to PCOs for service visits.

+**How to Access**:
-1. Navigate to Schedule page
+1. Navigate to the Schedule page from the admin menu

+**The Schedule Interface**:
+- **Left Sidebar**: List of all PCOs
+  - Shows PCO name, number, and how many clients they're assigned to
+- **Right Panel**: Shows the selected PCO's assigned clients
+  - If no clients assigned, you'll see "No Assigned Clients" message

+**Assigning Clients**:
-2. Select a PCO from the left sidebar (shows PCO name, number, and current assignment count)
+1. Click on a PCO from the left sidebar
-3. View assigned clients on the right side (or "No Assigned Clients" message)
-4. Click "Assign Clients" button
+2. Click the "Assign Clients" button
-5. In the modal:
+3. In the assignment modal:
-   - Search for clients using the search box
+   - **Search Box**: Type to find specific clients quickly
-   - View list showing all clients with status indicators:
+   - **Client List**: Shows all clients with status indicators
-     - Green dot = Already assigned (shows which PCO)
+     - 🟢 Green dot = Already assigned to a PCO (shows which one)
-     - Gray dot = Unassigned (available to select)
+     - ⚪ Gray dot = Unassigned and available to select
-   - Select one or multiple unassigned clients using checkboxes
+   - **Checkboxes**: Select one or multiple unassigned clients
-   - Can unassign clients directly from modal using "Unassign" button
-6. Click "Assign Selected" button
+4. Click "Assign Selected" button
-7. **System Actions**:
-   - Bulk assignment records created with 'active' status
+5. **What Happens**:
-   - Clients immediately appear in selected PCO's schedule
+   - Selected clients immediately appear in the PCO's schedule
    - Assignment count updates
+   - PCO can now see these clients in their portal
-   - Success notification displayed
+   - Success notification confirms the assignment

+**Unassigning Clients**:
+- Click the "Unassign" button next to any assigned client
+- Client is immediately removed from PCO's schedule
+- Note: PCOs are automatically unassigned after submitting a report

 #### Client Deletion Logic
 - **Soft Delete Only**: All client deletions are soft deletes (sets `deleted_at` timestamp)